akrestu/daily_report/docs/technical_documentation.md

-# Daily Report System - Technical Documentation
+# SiGAP - Technical Documentation

 ## System Architecture

-The Daily Report System is a Laravel-based web application with the following architecture:
+SiGAP (Sistem Informasi Giat Aktivitas Pekerjaan) is a Laravel-based web application with the following architecture:

 ### Core Components
 1. **Laravel Framework**: The application is built on Laravel, utilizing its MVC architecture, routing, middleware, and other core features.